Personally, I think that's a crock.you’ll lose your ass with an American vehicle

 Japanese cars last forever.
 I read it right here on Glock Talk.
 HH

 buy a Ford.Personally, I think that's a crock.

-In 50 yrs of post college owning cars, all domestic except for one, only one had serious problems and I caused those problems.
+In 50 yrs of post college owning cars, only one had serious problems and I caused those problems.
 Current cars are a 2016 Chevy SS (no it's not a Malibu, it's a 4-door with a Corvette engine) and a 2009 Pontiac G8GT, the SSs prececessor.
 The G8GT has 104K on it and zero issues, runs beautifully.
 Other than routine maintenance, the only work on it has been new front struts at 96K, strictly a wear issue not a reliability one.

 I'm a car guy and I think one of the reasons foreign cars do well is that regular maintenance is stressed more than with domestic brand which are treated like refrigerators, supposed to last a long time w/o care.
 Don